 - Join Blind Citizens NZ or renew your membership.

-- Register on the site and participate in the Discussion Forum.
+- Register on the site.

 Please feel free to look around and find out for yourself what Blind Citizens NZ is all about.
 We invite you to contact us and pass on any feedback and suggestions for improvement.
 Or if you register as a user of this website, why not post a comment in the discussion forum to see what others are thinking.